liquidlight/typo3-media-gallery/README.md

     - Setup: `@import 'EXT:media_gallery/Configuration/TypoScript/setup'`
 - Add template overrides to match the existing gallery
 - You may need to unset some assets if libraries are already loaded (e.g. Fancybox)
+- Look at unsetting any engines not used
 - Uninstall the old gallery